The global behaviors for defocusing wave equations in two dimensional exterior region: Abstract

 \section{Abstract}

-In this paper, we study the defocusing semilinear wave equation in $\rR\times\rR^2\backslash\rK$ with Dirichlet boundary condition, where $\rK$ is a star-shaped obstacle with smooth boundary.
+We study the defocusing semilinear wave equation in $\rR\times\rR^2\backslash\rK$ with the Dirichlet boundary condition, where $\rK$ is a star-shaped obstacle with smooth boundary.
 We first show that the potential energy of the solution will decay appropriately.
 Based on it, we show that the solution also pointwisely decays to $0$.
-Then, we prove a Strichartz estimate that fit our situation, and finally show that the solution scatters both in energy space and the critical Sobolev space.
-In general, we show that most certain behaviors of the solutions in $\rR^{1+2}$, as obtained in \cite{MR4395159}, also hold in $\rR\times\rR^{2}\backslash\rK$.
+Finally, we show that the solution scatters both in energy space and the critical Sobolev space.
+In general, we show that most of the conclusions obtained in \cite{MR4395159}, which hold on $\rR^{1+2}$, remain valid on $\rR\times\rR^{2}\backslash\rK$.

 \keywords{asymptotic behavior, defocusing wave equation, exterior region}

 \subjclass[2020]{35L05, 35L15, 35L71}